 Staying in such a desirable area is not cheap.
 If you have a more generous budget, then you will have plenty of accommodation options to choose from, ranging from luxury hotels to stylish townhouses.

-Best places to stay in Amsterdam’s Canal Belt:
+Best places to stay in Amsterdam’s Canal Belt for first-time visitors:

 Leidseplein is the best nightlife district in Amsterdam, in addition to the Red Light District and Rembrandtplein.
 Located at the southern end of central canal ring, between the main station and the museum district, Leidseplein is a busy, leafy public square, home to markets and cozy cafes during the day.
 At night, the many bars and nightclubs surrounding the square come alive.